 “You are right, I’m sure everything will work out for the best, and we both will be celebrities.”
 He said.

 They had finished breakfast and Lisa cleared the table and started the dishes as Joey prepared to shower and head to the ball park.

 The game would be decided in the last inning.
 With Joey at bat he felt he was living his dream.
 The situation was not just like it, but close!
 The count was 2 balls 2 strikes.
 The runner on third led off the inning with a triple and had been stranded there.
 The game was tied 4-4.
 Joey looked down the third base line to get the sign from the coach.
 He was given the hit and run sign on the two/two pitch.

 Joey knew he would need to place the ball in a perfect spot on the ground.
 A fly ball could be caught.
 In the back of his mind he just had to get it past the pitcher and make the third baseman field it.
-The infield had moved back with two strikes; no one in their right mind would try to bunt.
+The infield had moved back with two strikes.
 The pitch was delivered and as Joey started his swing, the ball began to break.
-He lunged and made contact.
-The bat connected with the pitch at the very end of the wood.
+He lunged making contact with the pitch at the very end of the wood.
 The runner on third broke towards home!
 The hit was weak but hard enough to clear the pitcher and was headed up the middle.